- Home

 Step-by-Step Guide: Directing Your First Short

-Go to the "Assets" tab.
+Action: Go to the "Assets" tab.
 Generate: "Portrait of a gritty detective, scar on cheek, stubble, fedora."
-Save as Actor_1.
+Save: Save as Actor_1.

 Shot 1: Drag Actor_1 into the prompt.
 Type: "Walking away from camera, heavy rain, reflection in puddle."
 Camera: Set "Dolly Forward" speed to 2.
 Generate.
 Shot 2: Type: "Neon sign buzzing, electric sparks, cyberpunk colors."
 Generate.
 Shot 3: Drag Actor_1.
 Type: "Lighting cigarette, flame illuminates face."
 Camera: Set "Static".
 Generate.